Apples and dogs : Going apple picking

 tee shirt vert pour chien

-Do you know that your dog could probably be part of this fun tradition with the rest of the family?
-On the North Shore, Cultiv’Art and Jude Pomme are popular orchards in Oka, and on the South Shore, Michel Jodoin Cider Mill is among one of the favorites with his beautiful 4 kilometer trail in the mountains that makes the perfect long dog walk.
+Did you know that your dog could probably be part of this fun tradition with the rest of the family?
+On the North Shore, Cultiv’Art and Jude Pomme are popular orchards in Oka, and on the South Shore, Michel Jodoin Cider Mill is among one of the favourites with its beautiful 4-kilometer trail in the mountains, which makes the perfect long dog walk.

-Before you go your whole family, make sure you call your favorite orchard to ask if dogs are indeed accepted on site so that you do not have a bad surprise upon your arrival.
+Before you go with your whole family, make sure you call your favourite orchard to ask if dogs are indeed accepted on site so that you do not have a bad surprise upon your arrival.
 You might also want to ask if there are specific leash regulations or breed restrictions.
-As in any other public event, it is important that you make sure that your dog is kept under your control and supervision at all times, and that he does not disturb anyone.
+As in any other public event, it is important that you make sure your dog is kept under your control and supervision at all times, and that it does not disturb anyone.

-Even if your dog does not join you when you go apple picking, he still can enjoy the best of this tradition: fresh and tasty apples.
+Even if your dog does not join you when you go apple picking, it can still enjoy the best of this tradition: fresh and tasty apples.
 Most dogs love the sweet taste as well as the crunchy and juicy texture of apples.
 It is a good thing, because apples are very nutritious treats, offering a full load of vitamins (C and K) and fibres.
-They are also low in calories, with a small apple being only about 50 calories and a big slice, not even ten.
+They are also low in calories, with a small apple being only about 50 calories and a big slice, not even 10.

-You should also avoid giving a huge portion of apples to your dog, as the fibre and the fruit acidity might upset his bowels.
+You should also avoid giving a huge portion of apples to your dog, as the fibre and the fruit acidity might upset its bowels.

 Here are some tasty apple snacks that you can give your dog (or that you can enjoy yourself!):